 “Don’t let small failures stop you from going forward, every result you make is another step paving for the foundation of knowledge.”
-Jimmy Cheung
+Dr. Jimmy Cheung

 Jimmy has a bioengineering background focused on biomaterials and nanoparticle drug delivery systems from the University of Manchester, UK.
-Currently, he finished his Ph.D. study in the school of optometry at the Hong Kong Polytechnic University with research focusing on different ocular components using the proteomics approach with new generation mass spectrometry.
+He finished his Ph.D. study in the school of optometry at the Hong Kong Polytechnic University with research focusing on different ocular components using the proteomics approach with new generation mass spectrometry.

 2. How is your research changing lives for the better?